CfA-Library/Cite_Astro_Software/Study_Software_Citation_2018/README.md

 10. [WCSTools](http://tdc-www.harvard.edu/software/wcstools/)
 11. [ytini](http://ytini.com/index.html)

 * Library staff gathered "aliases" for the selected software packages through interviews with developers and online searches to build a list of search terms that could be used to refer to the software packages in articles.
-Staff also added identifiers and links associated with each package to the search terms list; associated identifiers and links include those tied to ADS bibcodes, Zenodo records, ASCL records, arXiv preprints, and URLs to many different types of websites.
+Staff also added identifiers and links associated with each package to the aliases list; associated identifiers and links include those tied to ADS bibcodes, Zenodo records, ASCL records, arXiv eprints, and URLs to many different types of websites.
 Preferred citations were also noted when they exist.
   * Final edits are being made to the list of aliases: spreadsheet containing current alias list is [here](https://docs.google.com/spreadsheets/d/1DrGeb3XiVzMesHPJ9bfW_d7nkR7JqxqRvpQNNQdTKKM/edit#gid=1696232166) (working document).

 ### Search Phase 1: AAS XML

 The final aliases will be used to search XML files representing 20 years of articles published in AAS Journals (1997-2017).
-  * If any of the software aliases are found in a given XML file (AAS article):
+  * If any software aliases are found in a given XML file (AAS article) we will perform the following tasks:
-     * identify where the alias is showing up in the file (e.g. references section, abstract, in a table, etc.) by extracting associated XML tags
+     * identify where the alias is appearing in the file (e.g. references section, abstract, in a table, etc.) by extracting associated XML tags
      * count the number of unique aliases used to identify the software in the file
-       * AstroBlend, 10.1016/j.ascom.2016.02.002, ascl:1512.007 all showing up in one XML file would be 3 total search terms
+       * AstroBlend, 10.1016/j.ascom.2016.02.002, ascl:1512.007 all showing up in one XML file would be 3 total aliases
-   * if the software package alias appears in the references section:
+   * if the software package alias appears in the references section of a file:
-      * identify which aliases were found in the references section (e.g. DOI, URL of some kind, bibcode to a paper, etc.)
+      * identify which aliases were found in the references section (e.g. DOI, URL of some kind, bibcode, software name, etc.)

-After searching across all XML for all software, aggregate the following for each software package:
+After searching across all XML files for all software packages, we will aggregate the following for each software package:
    * total number of XML files containing at least one software alias
    * total number of unique aliases representing the software package across the entire corpus of files over time
      * represents all of the ways article authors have mentioned the software
    * total number of unique XML tags associated with software aliases across the entire corpus of files
       * represents the contexts in which article authors are mentioning the software package
     * maximum number of unique aliases representing the software package in a given file
-      * represents degree of variability within articles
+      * represents variability within articles
     * total number of aliases found in References sections of files
       * represents attempt by the article authors to formally cite the software package
     * find proportion: files containing aliases in references vs. total number of files containing aliases
-      * represents how often article authors acknowledge software in an article but do not formally cite the software
+      * represents how often article authors acknowledge software in an article but do not try to formally cite the software
-    * total number of software aliases found in References sections of files where an identifier was cited
+    * total number of aliases found in References sections where the alias is an identifier
-      * represents citation to a paper, Zenodo record, or ASCL record
+      * identifiers: DOIs for articles, bibcodes, Zenodo DOIs, arXiv IDs, and ASCL IDs
     * total number of software aliases found in References sections of articles where a Zenodo DOI was cited
       * represents citation to archived code (maybe)
         * in practice we see examples where a software record in Zenodo is actually a paper ([10.5281/zenodo.1211397](https://doi.org/10.5281/zenodo.1211397))
-        * in practice we have seen examples where the software authors have given preferred citation instructions ([10.5281/zenodo.163752](https://doi.org/10.5281/zenodo.163752)) requesting that article authors cite a Zenodo DOI for something other than the code ([10.5281/zenodo.1238132](https://doi.org/10.5281/zenodo.1238132); this has been true even when a Zenodo record for the code exists ([10.5281/zenodo.1436012](https://doi.org/10.5281/zenodo.1436012)).
+        * in practice we have seen examples where the software authors have provided a preferred citation method ([10.5281/zenodo.163752](https://doi.org/10.5281/zenodo.163752)) requesting that article authors cite a Zenodo DOI for something other than the code ([10.5281/zenodo.1238132](https://doi.org/10.5281/zenodo.1238132)); this has been true even when a Zenodo DOI for the code exists ([10.5281/zenodo.1436012](https://doi.org/10.5281/zenodo.1436012)).

-Aggregates will help demonstrate how article authors have included software in their papers and the degree to which those practices diverge from the practices that enable ADS and others to identify software citations.
-Follow up could be done repeating these searches in a year to see how [AAS software policies](https://journals.aas.org/policy-statement-on-software/) impact software citation practices.
+The above aggregates will help demonstrate how article authors have historically cited software in their papers and the degree to which those practices diverge from the practices that enable ADS and others to identify software citations.
+A follow up could be done repeating these searches annually to see how [AAS software policies](https://journals.aas.org/policy-statement-on-software/) impact software citation practices.

 The results of this case study could also be used to:
-* develop more comprehensive reviewer and editor guidelines and inform policy development among publishers
+* develop more comprehensive reviewer and editor guidelines/inform policy development among publishers
 * develop training and other resources for article authors and software developers to improve software citation practices
 * inform the prioritization and development of tools that could be used to support software citation

 ### Search Phase 2: ADS API

-After searching with the above degree of granularity through AAS XML, Library staff will query the ADS API for the same software aliases over the same period of time.
+Library staff will query the ADS API for the same software aliases over the same period of time covered by the AAS XML files.
 For each software package we will find:

+* total number of articles containing aliases across AAS publications
+ * the degree to which results from this ADS API search and the direct XML search match (i.e. proportion of matching bibcodes) will indicate the degree of confidence we have in our ability to use the ADS API to identify software aliases in non-AAS publications
 * total number of articles containing aliases across all publications indexed by ADS

-* compare total number of articles containing aliases to total number of articles that ADS would identify as containing software citations.
+We will compare the total number of articles containing aliases to total number of articles that ADS would identify as containing software citations.

-The degree to which the results from the ADS API search and the direct XML search match for AAS publications (i.e. proportion of matching bibcodes) will indicate the accuracy of the ADS API full text search capability as it pertains to software aliases found in non-AAS publications.